jonlaing/effex/README.md

     { equals: (a, b) => a.id === b.id && a.displayName === b.displayName },
   );
 ```

-**How this differs from React:**

-React's `useMemo` and `useEffect` use a dependency array with shallow comparison, and there's no built-in way to customize equality.
-You'd need external libraries or manual `useRef` tracking.
-In Effect UI, equality is a first-class option on every reactive primitive, giving you fine-grained control over when the UI re-renders.

 This is particularly useful for: